 The Skincare Buzz Ingredient You Need In Your Skin Routine

-Welcome to the “pep” talk, guys.
+Welcome to the “pep” talk.
 Today we’re dishing on peptides, the skin-loving proteins that belong in everybody’s skincare regimen.
 We’ve enlisted the help of two skincare experts who have kindly scrapped all the confusing jargon so we can actually understand exactly what peptides are, how they work, and why they’re so good for your face.
 Buckle up and break out the pom-poms.

 What Peptides Are and How Do They Work